Adopting senior animal companions

 Senior maturity

-- Younger animals are still in the process of learning, developing and growing.
-Senior furry friends are fully matured, meaning their demeanors, temperaments and personalities have already been established.
+• Younger animals are still in the process of learning, developing and growing.
+Senior furry friends are fully matured, meaning their temperaments and personalities have already been established.

-- Senior pets allow you to have a better sense of your animal companion’s personality and needs, as well as how compatible the two of you will be!
+• Senior animals give you a better sense of their personality and needs, as well as how compatible the two of you will be!

 Cool as a cucumber

-- Most senior furballs tend to be calmer and more laidback, which is why they often do well in houses with young children or first-time pet owners.
+• Most senior furballs tend to be calmer and more laidback, which is why they often do well in houses with young children or first-time pet parents.

-- Exercise is still very important for senior animal companions, but they do not have as much energy as their younger counterparts.
+• Exercise is still very important for senior animals, but they do not have as much energy as their younger counterparts.

 Old dog, new tricks

-- Your senior dog will likely already be housebroken and familiar with basic training.
+• Your senior dog will likely already be housebroken and familiar with basic training and household etiquette.

 Testimonial